-Surface elevation uncertainty over the PIG ice shelf includes errors due to the geoid model ($\sim 0.1-0.4$ m), mean dynamic topography (~ 0.2 m), and tide/IBE correction (~ 0.1 m).
-For simplicity, we assume a constant firm-air content of 12 m with uncertainty of +/-2 m to account for any spatial and temporal variability (see Appendix of Shean, 2016).
-We used a depth-

-485 averaged density for ice and underlying ocean water of 917 +/-5 kg/m3 and 1026 +/-1 kg/m3, respectively, and assume that these densities are constant in both space and time.
-We assume uncorrelated errors of 1 m for surface elevation, 50 m for bed elevation, 30 m/yr for velocity (for ~37.5° look angle and +/-0.5 m tide) (Joughin, 2002) and 28% for SMB (Depoorter et al., 2013).
+Surface elevation uncertainty over the PIG ice shelf includes errors due to the geoid model ($\sim 0.1-0.4$ m), mean dynamic topography (~ 0.2 m), and tide and IBE correction (~ 0.1 m).
+For simplicity, we assume a constant firn air content of 12 m with uncertainty of ± 2 m to account for any spatial and temporal variability (see Appendix of Shean, 2016).
+We used a depth-averaged density for ice and underlying ocean water of 917 ± 5 and 1026 ± 1 kg m-3, respectively, and assume that these densities are constant in both space and time.
+We assume uncorrelated errors of 1 m for surface elevation, 50 m for bed elevation, 30 m yr-1 for velocity (for $\sim 37.5^{\circ}$ look angle and ± 0.5 m tide) (Joughin, 2002), and 28 % for SMB (Depoorter et al., 2013).

-Our conversion from surface elevation to ice thickness assumes that the ice shelf is in hydrostatic equilibrium (Shean et al.,
+Our conversion from surface elevation to ice thickness assumes that the ice shelf is in hydrostatic equilibrium (Shean et al., 2017).

-- 490 2017).
 We use a consistent methodology and the same assumptions of hydrostatic equilibrium for the full 2008-2015 study period, which increases confidence in observed temporal change.
-We do not update the grounding line mask for basal melt rate calculations, and some of the persistent high and low basal melt rate values <1-2 km downstream of the grounding line may be related to evolving grounding line position and insufficient masking over grounded ice (Joughin et al., 2016; Milillo et al., 2017).
-Transient regrounding of keels will yield increased surface elevations and larger apparent freeboard thickness - 495 values.
-This may also lead to localized ice deformation and non-zero vertical strain rates that are inconsistent with the assumption that surface velocity equals the column-average velocity.
+We do not update the grounding line mask for basal melt-rate calculations, and some of the persistent high and low basal melt-rate values < 1-2 km downstream of the grounding line may be related to evolving grounding line position and insufficient masking over grounded ice (Joughin et al., 2016; Milillo et al., 2017).
+Transient re-grounding of keels will yield increased surface elevations and larger apparent freeboard thickness values.
+This may also lead to localized ice deformation and nonzero vertical strain rates that are inconsistent with the assumption that surface velocity equals the column-average velocity.

-Uncertainty for elevation change and basal melt rate products depends on the time interval.
-For example, assuming that errors are uncorrelated, a 1-m absolute error in surface elevation should result in \sim 1.4 m combined error in elevation change.
-This elevation change uncertainty should remain constant, so integrating observations over longer periods will result in greater

-500 signal-to-noise for annual elevation change rates (e.g., ~1.4 m/yr error for a 1-year interval or ~0.7 m/yr for a 2-year interval, assuming constant rates).
+Uncertainty for elevation change and basal melt-rate products depends on the time interval.
+For example, assuming that errors are uncorrelated, a 1 m absolute error in surface elevation should result in \sim 1.4 m combined error in elevation change.
+This elevation change uncertainty should remain constant, so integrating observations over longer periods will result in greater signal-to-noise for annual elevation change rates (e.g., $\sim 1.4 \text{ m yr}^{-1}$ error for a 1-year interval or $\sim 0.7 \,\mathrm{m}\,\mathrm{yr}^{-1}$ for a 2-year interval, assuming constant rates).
 This estimate does not, however, include slope-dependent vertical error due to cumulative horizontal displacement error, which will increase for longer time intervals.
 It is challenging to quantify this Dh/Dt uncertainty contribution in a forward sense, as multiple sources (e.g., cumulative displacement error from velocities, DEM co-registration, DEM resampling) can lead to slope- and aspect-dependent errors.
-Basal melt rate products can also include artifacts over shear

-505 margins and near the ice front due to anomalously large Dh/Dt values (+/-20-40 m) from advection of near-vertical surface gradients (e.g., ice front, icebergs, rifts) and errors in velocity divergence.
+Basal melt-rate products can also include artifacts over shear margins and near the ice front due to anomalously large Dh/Dt values ($\pm 20-40$ m) from advection of near-vertical surface gradients (e.g., ice front, icebergs, rifts) and errors in velocity divergence.

-The stacking and averaging approaches described in Section 3.6 should reduce many of these errors, but this improvement is difficult to capture with formal error estimates.
-The initial-pixel stack per-pixel NMAD (Section 3.5.1) and along-flow per-pixel standard deviation (Section 3.6.1) metrics can provide maps of uncertainty, but these estimates will also include any true

-510 basal melt rate temporal variability during the observation period.
+The stacking and averaging approaches described in Sect 3.6 should reduce many of these errors, but this improvement is difficult to capture with formal error estimates.
+The initial-pixel stack per-pixel NMAD (Sect.
+3.5.1) and along-flow per-pixel standard deviation (Sect.
+3.6.1) metrics can provide maps of uncertainty, but these estimates will also include any true basal melt-rate temporal variability during the observation period.